-Who gets Section 4 Assistive Technology Act funding?
+Who Gets Section 4 Assistive Technology Act Funding?

-All 50 states, four US territories, the District of Columbia and Puerto Rico receive formula grant funding under Section 4 of the Assistive Technology (AT) Act of 2004.
-These 56 grantees are required to carry out a continuum of specified state level and state leadership activities that promote the ability of people with disabilities to know about, have access to, and ultimately be better able to obtain assistive technology (AT).
+All 50 states, four US territories, the District of Columbia, and Puerto Rico receive formula grant funding under Section 4 of the Assistive Technology (AT) Act of 2004.
+These 56 grantees are required to carry out a continuum of specified State-Level and State Leadership activities that promote the ability of people with disabilities to know about, have access to, and ultimately be better able to obtain assistive technology (AT).

 How much federal funding do States and Territories receive?

-What services do State AT Programs provide?
+What services do AT Act Programs provide?

-Who do State AT Programs serve?
+Who do AT Act Programs serve?

 No, a referral is not needed.

 Does a Person Need an Appointment to get AT Act Program Services?